shaloo/docs.arcana/includes/text-snippets/warn_global_keys_no_social_clientid_setup.md

   <figcaption>Global Keys Setting</figcaption>
 </figure>

-!!! an-caution "Global Keys Configuration Change"
+!!! an-warning "Global Keys Configuration Change"

       In the earlier versions of the {{config.extra.arcana.sdk_name}}, apps using **global keys** were required to configure **Social Auth** settings for the providers.
 This behavior has changed in the latest release of the {{config.extra.arcana.sdk_name}}.